 Do you need orthopedic care, but can’t come into the office?
 Call to schedule a VIRTUAL DOCTOR VISIT from the safety and comfort of your own home!
 Click here for more information.

 The bone is cut (osteotomy) and then an external or internal fixator is used to slowly pull the two bone segments apart.
 In this video, a monolateral external fixator is used to lengthen the bone.
 The process of slowly pulling the bone segments apart is called distraction.
 During the distraction phase, new bone that is called regenerate bone forms in the space between the bone segments.
 After the bone has been lengthened, the consolidation phase starts.
 The regenerate bone slowly hardens during the consolidation phase.
 After the bone has fully consolidated, the internal or external fixator can be removed.

-Please note that our clinic is now open to all patients, and elective surgeries have resumed.
+Please note that the Rubin Institute for Advanced Orthopedics’ clinics and offices are now open to all patients, and elective surgeries have resumed.
 Nothing is more important to us than your health and safety.
-No patients with Coronavirus are being treated in our Schoeneman Building.
+No patients with Coronavirus are being treated in our Schoeneman Building at Sinai Hospital.

-To ensure maximum safety, we are preventing the spread of COVID-19 in any of our patient areas by:
+To ensure maximum safety in all of our clinics and offices, we are preventing the spread of COVID-19 in our patient areas by:

 Sinai Hospital’s Visitor Policies have changed, effective June 29, 2020:

 Please click here for the most up-to-date hospital visitor policies.